ROCK LEGENDS CRUISE VI 2018 TERMS AND CONDITIONS

 Guests are prohibited from bringing any alcoholic beverages, non-alcoholic beverages or any food onboard.
 Alcoholic beverages will not be sold or served to anyone under the age of 21.
 We reserve the right to refuse the sale of alcoholic beverages to anyone.
 Alcoholic beverages purchased in the ship’s gift shops or in ports of call will be retained by RCI Cruise Lines until the end of the cruise.

 CROWN & ANCHOR PROGRAM AND DESIGNATED CHILDREN’S AREAS

-In accordance with NAHA’s charter agreement with RCI, the Royal Caribbean Crown & Anchor program amenities will be slightly different.
-You will receive your deals/special benefits (such as ½ off a glass of wine, 10% off the spa, etc.) which will be loaded onto your SeaPass card (like on other sailings), BUT you will not have access to the Diamond Club (if you are Diamond level or above) and you will not have access to the Concierge Club (if you are Pinnacle level).
-If you have Visa Credits, you may use them towards onboard credits.
-And you will receive credit for the cruise, as with any other sailing.
+In accordance with NAHA’s charter agreement with RCI, the Royal Caribbean Crown & Anchor program amenities will not be provided.
+You will not have access to the Diamond Club (if you are Diamond level or above) and you will not have access to the Concierge Club (if you are Pinnacle level).
+However, you will receive cruise points for each night of the cruise, as with any other Royal Caribbean sailing.

-Due to the expected lack of children’s attendance at this event, NAHA may shut down several areas designated for children, i.e., teen bar, ice skating rink, etc., for band equipment.
+Due to the expected lack of children’s attendance at this event, NAHA may shut down several areas designated for children (i.e., H2O Zone, teen bar, etc.) to accommodate band equipment and stage construction.